 On the other hand, I was impressed by the chapter about full-time jobs and what a benefit they can be.
 Sometimes such books are so “if you work a full-time job, you’ve sold out to the man” and, as Bart could tell you, I am very much a fan of “the man” since he generally passes out health insurance, a 401(k), and a steady paycheck.

-The book is aimed specifically at women, but it would certainly be useful for men as well.
+The Anti 9-to-5 Guide is aimed specifically at women, but it would certainly be useful for men as well.
 I’ve already recommended this book to several friends and family members, either those looking to leave a full-time job or those working to launch their own businesses.
 Definitely worth reading if you’re in one of those categories or even if, like me, you just want a little motivation and instruction on getting your own projects done.